Chigoziee/fintech-fraud-ai-Chigozie-Hyginus-Ifenji/README.md

 - Model performance may degrade on unseen patterns or evolving fraud techniques due to lack of continuous monitoring and updating.

 - Categorical values outside the fitted encoder’s vocabulary are ignored.
+- The weekly fraud trend is based on the data provided.

 ## FUTURE IMPROVEMENTS